UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 We have changed the opening arrangements of our sites to play our part in stopping the spread of COVID-19.
 Tintagel Castle is currently closed and any tickets pre-booked for the closed period will be cancelled and refunds automatically made as needed, so there is no need to contact us.
 We are keeping a selection of sites open for local people to use for exercise during the lockdown period.
 These are a mixture of free-to-enter and paid sites, and all have plenty of outdoor space for safe social distancing.
 Visits to paid sites must be booked in advance.
-We hope to be able to reopen all our sites in the near future, and we are taking bookings for February half-term and beyond.
+We hope to be able to reopen many more of our sites in the near future, and we are currently taking advanced bookings for early spring and beyond.
+If we are unable to open a site by the time of your booked visit, your ticket will be automatically refunded without you needing to contact us.
 Thank you for your understanding, patience and support during this difficult time.

 Finds of pottery, early coins and two Roman inscribed pillars suggest activity on the headland.

 Tintagel is a rich and important site, trading with the Mediterranean world.
 The headland is covered with many small rectangular buildings.